Marrakech in 3 days: Itinerary and Tips for Marrakech

 We loved to eat Moroccan food, the tajines are delicious.
 Tajine is a traditional meal, named after the special pot in which it is cooked.
 Try the kefta tajine (meatballs in an egg and tomato sauce) and the lemon tajine (chicken, olives and citrus fruits).
 And what to drink: Mint tea!
 Green tea, blended with fresh mint and plenty of sugar.
 And freshly squeezed orange juice – it’s best in Morocco!

 Riad Dar Fangui was actually a good choice for starting our Morocco trip.
 It’s located in the center, with a nice rooftop terrace, charming rooms and a budget price.
 After checking in, our host served us some delicious traditional mint tea – we immediately felt welcome.
 The terrace had a fantastic view to the roofs and the nearby Moulay El yazid Mosque, so we stayed there for a while just to relax.

 NOTE: Fresh mint tea is the welcome drink in Morocco –and it’s a part of the Moroccan hospitality.

 The Riad Irene is a real oasis in this chaotic city – it was so calm and peaceful.
+Actually it is our favorite hotel in Marrakesh.
 Incredibly, there’s a big banana tree growing from just inside this place!
 The rooms are just beautiful with lot of details and the rooftop terrace was really cozy.
 Pascal and Irene, the hosts, were just amazing, providing useful information and insider tips of Marrakesh to their guests.
 Every morning we were spoiled with a fantastic breakfast – with freshly squeezed orange juice, yoghurt, cake and delicious milk coffee.